 From its lenient requirements to its fast access to cash, placing Fundbox on our list of best short-term lenders was a no-brainer.
 As a revolving line of credit for small businesses, Fundbox can approve you within a mere 10 minutes.

 As an added bonus, you need only a 500 personal credit score to qualify.

 Although the rates are higher than traditional banks and some other online lenders, borrowers can lower their APR by choosing the 12-week repayment option and by repaying the loan early.
-To get a clear picture of its pricing, enter an amount into their pricing calculator to find out.
+To get a clear picture of Fundbox's pricing, enter an amount into its pricing calculator to find out.